renpy/renpy/sphinx/source/3dstage.rst

     camera, even if the position of the camera or the displayable is changed.

     If this is not None. this is string giving the displayable tag or camera.
     That format is "tag@layer" or "tag".
-If layer is not given, default is "master".
+If layer is not given, the default layer for that tag is used.
 If tag is "camera", it means the camera

     poi_is has priority over poi.